Thinkific vs Teachable In-depth Comparison: What’s Best for You? (2025 August update)

 What percentage of sales does Thinkific take?

 The great thing with Thinkific is its 0% transaction fee.
 Whatever you sell you keep.
 To make it even more valuable this is throughout all the different tiers.
-Even on free plan you can enjoy 0% transaction fee.
+Even on free trial plan you can enjoy 0% transaction fee.

 Conclusion: Thinkific vs. Teachable